 History of Calvin Klein

-Throughout the 1970s and 1980s, Calvin Klein expanded its product range beyond clothing to include fragrances, underwear, and accessories.
-The brand became especially famous for its provocative underwear campaigns featuring celebrities and models, which helped redefine fashion marketing.
-This bold advertising, combined with high-quality products, solidified Calvin Klein as a major player in the global fashion industry.
+During the 1970s and 1980s, Calvin Klein expanded its collection beyond clothing to include fragrances, underwear, jeans, and accessories.
+The brand became especially known for its bold and provocative advertising campaigns, often featuring top models and celebrities.
+These campaigns revolutionized fashion marketing and helped position Calvin Klein as one of the most iconic names in the industry.